A-Strydom/cyberpunk-2048/README.md

 - 🎚️ **Difficulty Levels**: Easy (4x4), Normal (5x5), and Hard (6x6) modes with dynamic spawn probabilities
 - 🎲 **Cheat Codes**: Multiple cheat codes available (NETRUNNER, FLATLINE, TRACEBACK) with special abilities
 - ⏪ **Undo/Redo System**: Undo and redo moves with TRACEBACK cheat code, works with autodrive mode
+- 🔗 **Crosslink Tiles**: Merge all matching pairs and arrange tiles in snake pattern when game is about to end
 - 🎨 **Material Icons**: Modern Material Design icons throughout the interface for a polished look
 - 🗑️ **Clear High Score**: Reset your high score with a confirmation modal
 - 🎨 **Enhanced Tile Visuals**: Gradient depth effects, border glow, and top highlights for 3D appearance